sph-mn/gridlearner/readme.md

 a 2-column format of question and answer is the main format used by most modes. a 3-column format of parent, child, and answer is the format used by the group mode.

+# other features
+* long press (about 5 seconds) on the reset button fully resets the app data including loaded files and progress

 # hosting
 it is possible to download the application and use it offline or host it somewhere else. the entire application is contained within a single html file. you can copy the file from the compiled/ directory and open it directly in a browser to use the application.